bakeiro/chain-explorer/README.md

 1. Start local blockchain
 Any of these options (you can also use an online JSON-RPC)
 - `npx hardhat node`
-- `npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/YOUR-API-KEY`
 - `ganache-cli -p 8545`

 2. Start environment
 `npm run dev`

+3. Set the JSON-RPC url

-3. Done! 🎊
+4. Done! 🎊

 ### License

-Light-PHP is licensed under the Open Source MIT license, feel free to use it, modify it or contribute on it!</p>
+`chain-explorer` is licensed under the Open Source MIT license, feel free to use it, modify it or contribute on it!</p>
 Built by [David Baqueiro](https://davidbaqueiro.com)